BrunoBoehm/code-notes/Sinatra.md

  "id"=>"8"}
 ```

 We are familiar with using mass assignment to create new instances of a class with Active Record.
 Our `params` hash contains this additional key of `pet_ids` pointing to an array of pet ID numbers.
-Active Record is smart enough to take that key of pet_ids, pointing to an array of numbers, find the pets that have those IDs, and associate them to the given owner, all because we set up our associations such that an owner has many pets.
+Active Record is smart enough to take that key of `pet_ids`, pointing to an array of numbers, find the pets that have those IDs, and associate them to the given owner, all because we set up our associations such that an owner has many pets.
+Similarly, ActiveRecord knows the `owner_id` (singular this time).
 ```ruby
 @owner = Owner.create(params["owner"])
 # => #<Owner:0x007fdfcc96e430 id: 2, name: "Adele">